Welcome To The Divide

 collapse.
 And words may even be coaxed to breathe new life into the most broken

-breaths or preserve the sacred sarcophagi of those spirits which must yet wait
+breaths or preserve the sacred sarcophagi of those spirits that must yet wait

 to be redeemed and reincarnated.
 But words can also corrode away even their own